 Men’s vs. Women’s Skin-Care Products: Is There Really a Difference?

-It’s clear that there is a distinctly different market for men’s and women’s skin-care products, but when you really get down to it, is there much of a difference?
-If you asked any of our female beauty editors to trade skin-care routines with their boyfriends or husbands, most would laugh at the idea (myself included!), and that’s not just because of personal preference.
-Contrary to what you might initially think, the answer is, yes, there are some pretty big differences between skin-care products for men versus skin-care products for women.
+It’s clear that there is a distinctly different market for men’s and women’s skin-care products, but when you really get down to it, is there that much of a difference?
+If you asked any of our female beauty editors to trade skin-care routines with the men in their lives, most would laugh at the idea.
+Aside from the most obvious contrasts — like packaging, fragrance and product names — Dr. Ted Lain, a Texas-based board-certified dermatologist, says that the formulas in men’s products often differ from those geared towards women, too.
+Read on to find out how.

-“Men's skin has many attributes that allow it to age differently than women's skin,” he says.
+“Men's skin has many attributes that allow it to age differently than women's skin,” says Dr. Lain.
 “First, men's skin is 25% thicker due to higher collagen content.
 Second, the oil glands in men are more active, allowing for greater innate moisturization over the adult years.
 The aging process is more gradual from a young age in men, whereas women's skin maintains thickness and moisture content consistently until menopause, when decreasing estrogen levels cause dramatic changes.”

 The key takeaway?
 Although some products are, in fact, unisex, depending on your skin’s specific needs, you should always pay attention to who the product is intended for and what ingredients are in it.